Homily (Reflection) for the Feast of Saint Lawrence, Deac. M., (10th August, 2018) on the Gospel and the Feast

 Topic: A grain of wheat.

 This grain of wheat in today’s gospel refers us, cf. Matt 13:37-38.
 Jesus tells us that the reason He chose us is to bear fruit that will last, cf. Jn 15:16.
 Saint Paul also writes that we belong to Him who raised us from the dead in order that we may bear fruit for God, cf. Rom 7:4.
-And one is to prove his/her discipleship by bearing much fruit, cf. Jn 15:8.
+Jesus also says that one will prove his/her discipleship by bearing much fruit, cf. Jn 15:8.
 So Christ is invariable telling us that we must fall into the ground and die because without bearing fruits we cannot expect reward.

 Saint Lawrence fell into the earth, died, and produced much fruits.
 He did not love his life.
 Hence he kept it for eternal life.
 Whoever wants to keep his/her life must also fall into the ground like Saint Lawrence.
 But not necessarily that all must fall into that same grill Lawrence was grilled.
 However, we must accept any ground that pleases God so as to produce fruits for Him.